Google Panda first launched in February 2011 as part of Google’s quest to eliminate black hat SEO tactics and webspam.

 “Demand [Media] is turning the cleverest trick by running a giant arbitrage of the Google ecosystem.
 Demand contracts with thousands of freelancers to produce hundreds of thousands of pieces of low-quality content, the topics for which are chosen according to their search value, most of which are driven by Google.
 Because Google’s algorithm weights prolific and constant content over quality content, Google’s algorithm places Demand content high on their search engine result pages.”

 Undoubtedly, headlines like these significantly influenced Google, which responded by developing the Panda algorithm.

 Panda was first introduced on February 23, 2011.

-Search Engine Land founder Danny Sullivan originally referred to it as the “Farmer” update, although Google later revealed that internally it had been referred to as “Panda,” the name of the engineer who came up with the primary algorithm breakthrough.
+Search Engine Land founder Danny Sullivan originally referred to it as the “Farmer” update.
+However, Google later revealed that internally it had been referred to as “Panda,” the engineer’s name who came up with the primary algorithm breakthrough.

-Notably, “content farms” eHow and wikiHow did better after the update.
-Later updates would hurt these more “acceptable” content forms as well, with Demand Media losing $6.4 million in the fourth quarter of 2012.
+Notably, content farms eHow and wikiHow did better after the update.
+Later updates would hurt these more “acceptable” content farms as well, with Demand Media losing $6.4 million in the fourth quarter of 2012.